omarazeez90/Faults-injecting-tool/README.md

 The tool generate different RGB image from each image sample and saved it in a specific path defined by the user.

 ## To-Do:
--Add snow effect that covers the ground.
+-Add snow effect that covers the ground.<br>
--Add different implementation to rain without overlaying.
+-Add different implementation to rain without overlaying.<br>
--Add different implementation to fog without overlaying.
+-Add different implementation to fog without overlaying.<br>
--Add blur area instead of blurring the whole image.
+-Add blur area instead of blurring the whole image.<br>
--Add shadow on the ground fault.
+-Add shadow on the ground fault.<br>
--create better overlay fault samples. simplify the code in later stage for more understanding.
+-create better overlay fault samples.<br>
+simplify the code in later stage for more understanding.<br>

 # Description to the files
 ### Fault.py